skip to navigation

 Visitors will learn more about our “farm in the city” which has been a part of the Moravian community since 1748.
 Visitors of all ages can tour the Burnside House and barn and experience colonial cooking demonstrations in the Summer Kitchen.

-Families can also enjoy crafts and interactive activities like storytime and hands-on history lessons.
+Families can also enjoy crafts and interactive activities.

 Colonial farmers were very resourceful!
 Instead of throwing out certain materials they found additional uses for those waste products.
-Upcycle a tin can to make your own decorated bird feeder.
+Upcycle an egg carton to make egg carton flowers.

 Location